Gloriosa Lily Care: Growing Gloriosa Rothschildiana

 • Creeping lily

-Apart from tropical Africa, other exciting species of Gloriosa superba lilies come from tropical parts of Asia.
-In addition, a number of hybrid Gloriosas have been raised in recent years.
-Also, some of them were naturalized in Australia and Pacific region.
+Also, some of them were naturalized in Australia and the Pacific region.
 Some notable places where these bulbous plants can be found include Queensland, New South Wales, Coff Harbour, and Lord Howe Island.

 Gloriosa Lily At A Glance

-Size and Growth Rate: Frail, tender climber, yard long stems requiring a trellis or support to attach and cling to.
+Size and Growth Rate: Frail, tender climber, yard-long stems requiring a trellis or support to attach and cling to.
 Grows well in USDA hardiness zones 10 and 11.

-Gloriosa Flowering and Fragrance: The plant earns the name Gloriosa when it begins blooming with 3″ to 4″ inch flowers having no real fragrance and a bloom time approximately 2 to 3 months after planting a mature bulb.
+Gloriosa Flowering and Fragrance: The plant earns the name Gloriosa when it begins blooming with 3″ to 4″ inch flowers having no real fragrance and a bloom time of approximately 2 to 3 months after planting a mature bulb.

-Light and Temperature: Glory lilies require full sun and warm temperatures, but appreciate partial shade from hot mid-day sun.
+Light and Temperature: Glory lilies require full sun and warm temperatures but appreciate partial shade from hot mid-day sun.
 Keep night temperatures above 65° degrees Fahrenheit.
 Plants thrive with increased humidity around them.

-Soil and Transplanting: A light, African Violet-type well-drained soil works well or make your own with a mix of 3 parts peatmoss, 1 part sand and 1 part perlite.
+Soil and Transplanting: A light, African Violet-type, well-drained soil works well, or make your own with a mix of 3 parts peat moss, 1 part sand, and 1 part perlite.

 Pruning and Grooming: Generally, Gloriosa Lily requires little pruning or grooming as they are pretty “clean” plants.
-Do not be afraid to cut off flowers for use indoors as the blooms hold up well after cutting.
+Do not be afraid to cut off flowers for use indoors, as the blooms hold up well after cutting.

 Propagation: Small tubers form from the main tuber and can mature with proper care in about a year.
-Plants respond well to warm temperatures, good water and moisture and ample feeding during the growing season.
+Plants respond well to warm temperatures, good water and moisture, and ample feeding during the growing season.
 They can also be grown from seeds.

-Winter can at times be a challenge, as tubers can dehydrate during the winter dormancy.
+Winter can, at times, be a challenge, as tubers can dehydrate during the winter dormancy.

 botanical drawing of gloriosa lily superbaPin